Advance Resident Educator or Alternative Resident Educator Licenses

 - Click Educator Licensure and Records (CORE).

-- Complete the online application from your CORE Dashboard.
+- Complete the online application to Advance from your CORE Dashboard.

 - See the CORE User Manual for complete instructions.